nodejs/node/doc/api/n-api.md

 - `napi_invalid_arg` if a non-external `napi_value` is passed in

 ##### Description
-This API returns the Pointer to the data wrapped by the JavaScript External value
+This API returns the pointer to the data wrapped by the JavaScript External value

 #### *napi_get_value_int32*